retornam/retornam.com/content/about.md

 ---

-Raymond Etornam Agbeame is a Ghanaian computer programmer.
-He studied Computer Science at KNUST in Kumasi, Ghana.
+Raymond Etornam Agbeame is a skilled Ghanaian born computer programmer with a strong educational background.
+He holds a Master’s degree in Cybersecurity from the Georgia Institute of Technology (Atlanta, GA) and a Bachelor’s degree in Computer Science from the Kwame Nkrumah University of Science and Technology (Kumasi, Ghana).

-Professionally, he has worked in the San Francisco Bay Area for the Mozilla Corporation the now defunct company Rocketfuel Inc, CollectiveHealth Inc and Domino Data Lab.
+Professionally, Raymond has gained experience in the San Francisco Bay Area, working with notable companies such as Mozilla Corporation, CollectiveHealth, Domino Data Lab, and the now-defunct Rocketfuel Inc.

-He can be found on Twitter as the handle @retornam.